 #89 is a medium-sized young adult bear.
-He has a distinctive face with dark, round eye rings and a straight muzzle.
-His coat is usually dark blond in early summer, but it changes to grizzled, dark blond or brown in the fall.
+He has a distinctive face with dark, round eye rings, and a straight muzzle.
+His coat is usually lighter blond in early summer, but it changes to a grizzled, dark blond or brown in the fall.

-As a cub, #89 was very recognizable and as a result he is one of the few bears whose mother is known.
-Born in 2006, he is the offspring of #435 and was first observed as an independent bear in 2008.
+#89 was born in 2006.
+He is the offspring of #435 and was first observed as an independent bear in 2008.